Optics from a different perspective

 Operators in optics libraries have a bit of a messy reputation, and I’m not going to evangelise for them here.
 The way that operators (and similar functions) tend to work is:

-You can make perfectly good use of optics without a lot of these operators by simply applying the optics as functions to your own small edit functions, although there are some pain points that we will cover (and to some extent solve) later.
+You can make perfectly good use of optics without these operators by simply applying the optics as functions to your own small edit functions, although there are some pain points that we will cover (and to some extent solve) later.

 This is where we rejoin the traditional route to thinking about optics.
 Setters are pretty obvious, they are simply applying the SEC to an edit function const x.
 Getters are much stranger in this approach.
-We start from the idea of applying
+We start from the idea of an inner edit function with a logging effect, which logs whatever arguments the edit is called with.
+If all we care about is this logging the effect wrapper can even throw away the result, and short circuit the construction of the larger result type:

 Changelog